-What you see: Brown spots on cauliflower
+What you see: Brown spots on cauliflower.

-What it is: Bruising, most likely from bumping into other cauliflower heads, or cold temperatures
+What it is: Bruising, most likely from bumping into other cauliflower heads, or cold temperatures.

-Cauliflowers are just big tender heads.
+First, consider that cauliflowers are just big tender heads.

 As cruciferous vegetables go, cauliflower is harvested when it’s particularly immature, when the curds made up of little buds on its head are still hard and barely resemble the flowers they’d bloom into, if only we left them the field.

 Their immaturity also makes them more fragile.
 So, even though cauliflower can seem frustratingly hard when you’re chopping it for your favorite recipe, it also bruises easily.

 (Speaking of favorite cauliflower recipes, here’s mine, though I add way more garlic and rosemary and bake both right in.)

 For the journeying cauliflower, it’s often a bumpy ride

 When you picture crates of cauliflowers traveling in trucks, it’s easy to imagine how they could bruise each other on a bumpy ride.
 On impact, their cells can rupture or otherwise suffer damage that causes chemicals to leak and mingle with each other and oxygen.
 All this results in that brown color.
 Too-cold storage temps can also hurt the cells enough for them to release the enzymes that lead to browning.

 “It’s not going to hurt you, it just doesn’t look good visually,” said Chris Gunter, vegetable production specialist at North Carolina State University.
 “With cauliflower, you’re dealing with an immature inflorescence.
 So the shelf life is really delicate.”